FireBird702/rostaller/README.md

 PesdePackage = { pesde = "scope/name", version = "x.x.x" }

 # Github release package template.
-# Use only when published releases are available.
+# Use when published releases are available and are semver compatible.
 # Latest tag will be used if [version] is not specified.
 GithubPackage = { github = "owner/name", version = "x.x.x" }

 # Github revision package template.
-# Use only when no published releases are available.
+# Use when no published releases are available or not semver compatible.
-# [rev] can be a branch name or commit hash.
+# [rev] can be a branch name, tag or commit hash.
 GithubRevPackage = { github-rev = "owner/name", rev = "main" }

 # Versions are SemVer version requirements.
 The default behavior matches